 A cool weather crop, carrots come in a range of colors from the traditional orange to yellow, purple, white and crimson.
 They can also be grown in containers and raised beds.
 This makes this root crop a great choice for gardeners with limited space.

-With the help of this guide you will learn everything you need to know to learn how to grow carrots successfully.
+With the help of this guide on growing carrots you will learn everything you need to know to learn how to grow carrots (Daucus carota) successfully.
+Carrots are easy to grow and harvested carrots can be stored for later use.

 Take the time to properly learn how to grow carrots.
-Your patience and efforts will be rewarded with pleasingly taste packed harvests of this popular cool weather crop.
-Despite being a root crop the different varieties on offer, as well as the plants willingness to grow in containers means that gardeners in smaller spaces or with poor soil need not miss out.
+After successfully growing carrots (Daucus carota), your patience and efforts growing carrots will be richly rewarded with pleasingly taste packed harvests of this popular cool weather crop.
+Despite being a root crop the different varieties on offer, as well as the plants willingness to grow in containers means that gardeners in smaller spaces or with poor soil need not miss out on growing carrots.

 Choosing a Variety of Carrot

 The first thing you need to learn on your how to grow carrots journey is the difference between the carrot varieties.
-There are 5 main types of carrot:
+There are 5 main types of carrot varieties:

 - Ball type